boxwise/boxtribute/back/README.md

     ENVIRONMENT=production docker-compose up --build webapp

-In production mode, inspection of the GraphQL server is disabled, i.e. it's not possible to run the GraphQL playground.
+In production mode, inspection of the GraphQL server is disabled, i.e. it's not possible to use auto-completion the GraphQL explorer.

 ## Performance evaluation